donnachaforde/donnachaforde.github.io/blogs+posts/jvm-performance-tuning/Java Performance Tuning - Part I - JVM Concepts.md

  The upshot here is that this observation feeds into the following GC design principles:
-* The HotSpot JVM adopts a Generational Memory Model.
+* The HotSpot JVM adopts a _Generational Memory Model_.
-* Consequently, the JVM applies Generational  Garbage Collection.
+* Consequently, the JVM applies _Generational Garbage Collection_.

 What this means is that the JVM divides the Java memory model into the:
 * New Generation – for which there is a minor GC collection.